chainwayxyz/citrea-docs/developer-documentation/bitcoin-appchain.md

 -----

-That's it, enjoy your L3 on Citrea!
+That’s it!
+Enjoy your Bitcoin Appchain on Citrea!